Saeed-Sabra/Graduation-project/README.md

 4. **Make a Test**: Complete the test to receive your blood pressure stage prediction.

-5. **View History**: Check the history section to review your previous test details and results.
+5. **View History**: Review your previous test details and results in the history section.

 6. **Explore Articles**: Utilize the integrated articles to enhance your knowledge about blood pressure.